microsoft/intelligence-toolkit/app/workflows/extract_record_data/README.md

 The initial JSON schema contains some boilerplate metadata fields representing best practices for schema design.
 The metadata fields are as follows:

 - `$schema`: Indicates the version of the json-schema standard that the current schema follows.
 Leave this field as it is.
-- `$id`: Provides a global ID for this schema anchored in a web domain, e.g., that of your organization.
-You may wish to edit this if you expect your schema to be widely used, but it can be left as it is for use inside Intelligence Toolkit.
 - `title`: A short title indicating the kind of data that the schema represents.
 - `description`: A longer description of the kind of data that the schema represents.